-Except for emergency medical services you must receive Prior Authorization before receiving services from a Non-Network Provider.
+Except for emergency medical services and non-emergency surgical or ancillary services at a Network Hospital or Network ambulatory surgical Facility, you must receive Prior Authorization before receiving services from a Non-Network Provider.
 Otherwise you may be responsible for all charges incurred.